 Each year during pre-term, the upper school community welcomes and integrates new and returning students through grade-specific fall orientation trips.
 These camping retreats in the California wilderness give students time and space to build relationships with faculty and classmates, and give them shared experiences to bring back to campus.

 Design Thinking and Engineering

-Nueva’s Upper School students quickly become adept at Design Thinking process, practices, and mindset.
-Extensive offerings in Design Thinking, engineering, computer science build skills through human-centered design challenges, ensuring all students have hands-on experience with the Design Thinking process and the ability to use computational thinking and problem-solving.
+Nueva upper school students quickly become adept at design thinking process, practices, and mindset.
+Extensive offerings in design Thinking, engineering, computer science build skills through human-centered design challenges, ensuring all students have hands-on experience with the design thinking process and the ability to use computational thinking and problem-solving.
 Students also become confident, safe, and responsible at creating with the vast array of tools available in the I-Lab.